 PEACE COMES FROM THE SOIL: To create a nurturing and healthy learning environment at Nightingale, we seek to engender the values of collaborative, hands-on learning, purpose-driven inquiry, and the steadfast work of peace in our community and in our world.
 As Maria Montessori said, “peace is the work of education.”
 Here at Nightingale Montessori, new seeds are being planted on our own grounds that will enable us to grow this fertile dream into a new and ever more fruitful reality.

-Permaculture is the art and science of designing the place of human beings in the natural ecosystem.
+PERMACULTURE: Three core ethics: Earth Care – People Care – Fair Share Permaculture is defined as the art and science of designing the place of human beings in the natural ecosystem.
 It teaches us to understand and mirror in our own actions the patterns found in healthy natural environments.
 When correctly designed, such a system will “naturally” become more diverse, self-sustaining, and climate resilient.
-The principles of permaculture are emblematic of the core values of this school: